Crossings at Siesta Key: Strip mall

 Crossings at Siesta Key originally opened on January 15, 1957 as an outdoor strip mall named South Gate Shopping Plaza.
 The original strip included two supermarkets: Publix and Winn Dixie, along with a W. T. Grant and Woolworth.
 JCPenney was added as part of a 1961 expansion, which brought a department store to the plaza.

 W.T.
 Grant closed in 1977.
-The building was bought by Burdines, which opened in November of 1977.
+The building was bought by Burdines, which opened in November 1977.
 Burdines heavily renovated the building in preparation for opening.
 During renovations, they added an atrium to the store with a glass elevator, which allowed them to use the building's partial second floor for retail (W.T.
 Grant only used the first floor for sales).

 Also in 1977, JCPenney closed its store and relocated to the newly-built Sarasota Square Mall.
 Robinson's of Florida, the Florida division of California-based J.W.
-Robinsons opened in the former JCPenney space in October of 1978.
+Robinsons opened in the former JCPenney space in October 1978.
 The Robinson's store was notable since it was their first Florida store to open in an existing building and was smaller than their other Florida stores.
 Robinson's sold its Florida stores to Maison Blanche, a Louisiana-based department store in 1987.
 The store was officially rebranded as Maison Blanche on March 28, 1988.

 In 1981, the mall's first enclosed wing was added.